If you’d told me in 2013 that seven years later I’d be launching a media platform for Australia’s cannabis industry I never would’ve believed you.

 We’ll also be recording a regular podcast featuring analysis of the week in cannabis and exclusive interviews with industry thought leaders.

 We want you to join in the conversation too.
 After all, you’re the industry experts and your peers have so much they can learn from you.
 We hope you’ll send us your news, but also your opinions.
 You can read our guide to writing a guest post here.

 And we’ll open comments on our biggest stories because we want to start conversations for the greater good of the industry.
 We’ll be moderating the discussion to keep things civil, but we do encourage robust debate so constructive disagreement is allowed.
 You can read our website terms and conditions, including our comment moderation policy, here.

-Like all publishers, we have to fund our journalism, so in September we will be asking you to pay a small membership fee.
+Like all publishers, we have to fund our journalism, so at some point we may ask you to pay a small membership fee.
 For now though, you can ‘access all areas’ – sign up for the newsletter, check out the content, join the conversation – and please do email firstname.lastname@example.org to tell me what you think.

 Everything we do in the months and years ahead, whether it’s online or at our live events, will aim to help Australia’s cannabis industry innovate and lead on the world stage.

 First and foremost, we are a group of passionate advocates for Australia’s cannabis industry.
 We believe our industry is a force for good in the world and will do all we can to help it grow.

 We are also experts in business journalism, having founded, launched and worked on some of the biggest B2B brands in Australia, including game-changing media and marketing website Mumbrella.
 We believe the cannabis industry deserves a similar voice.